 Before you glue the tiles to the floor, make sure to dry-fit them to see if everything fits properly.
 Keep in mind, if you would like to use a removable flange, make sure to remove it before dry-fitting and when gluing the tile to the floor.

-Method 4: Cutting a Single Tile Before You Install the Toilet
+Method 4: Cutting a Single Tile

 The easiest way to do this is by using an angle grinder and a diamond wheel blade.
 Position the grinder 45-degrees to the tile and slowly cut the circle that you marked before.
 Make sure not to wear any jewelry or long sleeves, and of course, wear a dust mask.
 The grinder will produce lots of dust which can be unhealthy if you are exposed to it for too long.